michael5r/mmm-nest-status/README.md

 ```

 This results in only the 5 protects above being displayed.

-### When I set `protectSize` to `small`, my protects are now displayed underneath my thermostats instead of next to the thermostats.
-Why?

-It looks better this way - trust me.

 ### I have a humidifier hooked up to my thermostat and on the Nest app, I can see a humidifying icon when it is running.
 Do you show this too?